Unable to edit Word 2016 documents [SIMPLE GUIDE]

 - Close Registry Editor and check if the problem is resolved.

 Note: We advise you to play with Registry only if you know what you’re doing.
 If you mess up something in Registry, you can have big problems.
-So, if you’re not sure in this, ask someone else for help.
+So, if you’re not sure about this, ask someone else for help.

 8. Install Windows updates

 Microsoft often releases Office updates through Windows Update as regular updates for Windows.
 So, maybe you’re dealing with a known problem acknowledged by Microsoft.
 If that’s the case Microsoft will release a fix or patch through Windows Update.

 To check for updates, simply go to Settings > Updates & Security, and check for updates.

 9. Uninstall Office updates

 On the contrary to the previous workaround, a new update can actually be the problem that caused it in the first place.
 In that case, the best thing you can do is to uninstall the troublesome update.
 And here’s how to do that:

 - Go to the Settings app.